sjentsch/lsjDocs/Ch07/Ch07_Probability_5.rst

 .. ----------------------------------------------------------------------------

-With this in mind, let’s see if we can’t get an intuition for how the normal distribution works.
-First, let’s have a look at what happens when we play around with the parameters of the distribution.
+With this in mind, let us see if we can not get an intuition for how the normal distribution works.
+First, let us have a look at what happens when we play around with the parameters of the distribution.
 To that end, :numref:`fig-meanShiftNormal` plots normal distributions that have different means but have the same standard deviation.
 As you might expect, all of these distributions have the same “width”.
-The only difference between them is that they’ve been shifted to the left or to the right.
-In every other respect they’re identical.
+The only difference between them is that they have been shifted to the left or to the right.
+In every other respect they are identical.
 In contrast, if we increase the standard deviation while keeping the mean constant, the peak of the distribution stays in the same place but the distribution gets wider, as you can see in :numref:`fig-scaleShiftNormal`.